Chemicals are fundamental components for all we use and consume in our daily life;

 Since the founding of Tohoku University, the emphasis has been on research and the motto of the university is "research first".
 This is based on the belief that top class researchers will be able to provide a high standard of education.
 We are a competitive, cutting-edge chemistry and materials science research facility.
 Our academic research contribution has been ranked 34th in chemistry and 22nd in materials science in the world.
 We put emphasis on creative research, which can open new fields and have a high social impact.
 With us you can learn chemical knowledge which you won't find in chemistry textbooks yet.
 Scientists at Tohoku University are involved in the development of new medicines to help fight cancer, new materials for renewable energy and other exciting research, which could improve quality of our lives.
 With the small class sizes, well equipped laboratories, and instructors who are world-recognized in their respective fields, Tohoku University is an ideal place to start and further your career in chemistry.

 We are competitive at the cutting edge of chemistry and materials science research.
-The Quacquarelli Symonds (QS) World University Rankings represents one of the major recognized international standards in the evaluation of academic research contribution.
-In the annual ranking provided by this organization, Tohoku University achieved the following results in 2016.
+The Quacquarelli Symonds (QS) World University Rankings is a major recognized international standard for evaluating academic research contributions.
+In the annual ranking provided by this organization, Tohoku University achieved the following results in 2021.